sprovostLTG/toolipsum/README.md

 # StarIpsum
-A tool that creates lorem ipsum text using quotes from Star Wars Characters
+A lorem ipsum text generator using quotes from Star Wars Characters.
+Based off the Code Igniter PHP framework.

+##